bediger4000/lru-cache/README.md

 I chose to hold the data in structures that match a Go interface I named `LRUItem`.
-The phrasing of the problem statement didm't give any clues about the types of data or keys: either data or key could be a string, or an integer, or a floating point number.
+The phrasing of the problem statement didn't give any clues about the types of data or keys: either data or key could be a string, or an integer, or a floating point number.
 I only implemented a string data type, using it for both cache key and data.
-Because the key and data can be any type, having the `CacheItem` type be a node in a singly-linked hashtable chain, and a doubly-linked "most recently used" list makes the most sense.
+Because the key and data can be any type, having the `CacheItem` type be a node in a singly-linked hash table chain, and a doubly-linked "most recently used" list makes the most sense.
-The cache doesn't have to have `n` hashtable list nodes, and another `n` LRU doubly-linked list nodes.
+The cache doesn't have to have `n` hash table list nodes, and another `n` LRU doubly-linked list nodes.
 The programmer doesn't have to keep track of 2 container structs per data item in the cache,